rahil627/fighting-game-anarchy/docs/index.md

 ---

 # the way of fighting games: a fighting game anarchy a willowolf
-a digital communal space passionate about the research and development of fighting games
+a digital project and communal space passionate about fighting games, especially the research 'n development of them

 come 'n hang out at [the discord!](https://discord.gg/FtAQws9)
 if that's empty, you can read 'n help make [the wiki](https://github.com/Rahil627/fighting-game-anarchy/wiki)